 In early 2020, we purchased the building and the meticulous reconstruction began to convert it into our private residence preserving much of the original woodwork and structure yet modernizing the mechanicals.
-With that, “Old Stewart” was born, conceived as a private residence with an unique, intimate performance stage hosting private “By Invitation Only” events emphasizing on giving back to the community through charitable fundraising.
+With that, “Old Stewart” was born, conceived as a private residence with an unique, intimate performance stage hosting "living room" events emphasizing on giving back to the community through charitable fundraising.

 Join ourEmail List.